learn-co-curriculum/hs-coding-club-deploy/README.md

 `cd nitrous/code/hs-coding-club-html-css`

-Once you're there, enter in terminal: `surge`.
+Once you're there, enter in terminal: `surge`

 This command will prompt you to either create a Surge account or log in to an existing account.
 The process of logging in is the same as creating an account.